Fire Shelter Test & Safety

 With occupants

-These tests confirmed the FORT’s ability to provide a safe shelter in a simulated wildfire environment.
+These wildfire shelter safety tests confirmed the FORT’s ability to provide a safe shelter in a simulated wildfire environment.

 Life Saving Air System Testing